-Winter weather doesn’t make your teeth sensitive, but reveals how sensitive they already were.
+Winter weather itself doesn’t make your teeth sensitive, but it can reveal how sensitive they already were.
 When they are exposed to the frigid winter air or a warm drink like hot chocolate or tea, it’s likely you will feel a sharp sensation of pain.
 Fortunately, our Shelby Township, MI, dentists can help you navigate the season.

-Teeth sensitivity is the result of .
-There are lots of ways to erode enamel such as teeth grinding, plaque build up, and even brushing too hard.
-However, the most common and dangerous threat to your enamel is excessive/prolonged exposure to acidic foods and drinks with a high sugar content.
+More times than not, tooth sensitivity is the result of teeth grinding, plaque buildup, and even aggressive tooth brushing.
+However, the most common and dangerous threat to your enamel is excessive or prolonged exposure to acidic foods and drinks with a high sugar content..
+There are lots of ways to erode enamel such as

-It starts with Halloween and the mass amounts of candy and other sugary goodness consumed then.
-Kids’ teeth are practically bathed in sugar this time of year, but adults may be more at risk for tooth decay due to increased alcohol intake.
+It starts with Halloween and the mass amounts of candy consumed at this time.
+Kids’ teeth are practically bathed in sugar this time of year, but adults aren’t risk-free thanks to increased alcohol intake.
 Adults tend to bring lots of alcohol and candy to costume parties and scary movie nights.
-This may be a great time for you, but not your enamel.
+While this may be a great time for you, it won’t be for your enamel.

 Thanksgiving comes one month later, and while turkey and stuffing aren’t exactly enamel enemy number one, all the pies, cookies, brownies, cakes, and whatever other desserts your family and friends make are.

 Christmas is pretty similar, except there tends to be more cookies than anything else.
-A lot of these holiday get-togethers are often focused around a meal, but generally have hors d’oeuvres before and even after the meal.
-This can be problematic even with foods that aren’t sugary because food particles left on and around your teeth can attract bacteria that grow plaque.
+A lot of these holiday get-togethers are often focused around a meal, but generally have small snacks before and even after the meal.
+This can be problematic even with foods that aren’t as sugary because food particles left on and around your teeth can attract bacteria that grow plaque.

 New Year’s Eve is soon after, and while this is less food-focused, it tends to be more alcohol-focused.
 As previously mentioned, alcohol is not good for your teeth, but people are still going to drink it, especially on holidays.
 If you want to minimize the damage to your teeth, choose a dry wine or champagne because these tend to have the lowest sugar content.